Sharpening Handbook Logo

 Comments

-Bottom Face: When using the Tormek to shape or sharpen the α angle, use the SE-77 jig.
+Bottom Face: When using the Tormek to shape or sharpen the bottom face (the α angle), use the SE-77 jig.
+Alternative jigs are discussed below.

 Melbourne Tool Company introduced a set of router planes which use a straight blade.
 When Using the Tormek to sharpen these, use the SE-77 jig.